-Questions to determine under- and over-employment are drawn from the Nicaragua EMNV activities), the respondent is asked:

-2001 survey.
-Following a question on how many hours the person worked in the past week (in all
+Questions to determine under- and over-employment are drawn from the Nicaragua EMNV 2001 survey.
+Following a question on how many hours the person worked in the past week (in all activities), the respondent is asked the questions in Table 5.
+The questions in Table 6, from GLSS 4, are used to determine number of jobs: